Amyl and the Sniffers (album)

-Amyl and the Sniffers is the self-titled debut studio album by Australian pub rock and punk band Amyl and the Sniffers.
+Amyl and the Sniffers is the debut studio album by Australian pub rock and punk band Amyl and the Sniffers.
 It was released on 24 May 2019 by Rough Trade Records and has received generally positive reviews.

 The album reached No. 22 in Australia and No. 91 on the UK Albums Chart.

 At the ARIA Music Awards of 2019, the album won the ARIA Award for Best Rock Album.